- Department of History & Geography

 Graduate Studies in History

-The Master of Arts in History is designed for those who wish to further their knowledge of history and the historian's craft, prepare for doctoral programs, or pursue professional goals through the Social Studies Teaching or Museum Studies options.
+The Master of Arts in History is designed for those who wish to further their knowledge of history and the historian's craft, prepare for doctoral programs, or pursue professional goals through the Museum Studies option.
 Course offerings reflect the Department of History and Geography's commitment to the highest standards of research and writing and to the development of an awareness and understanding of diverse cultures.
 A minimum of 33 semester hours is required for completion of the degree.
+Thesis and non-thesis options are offered

 See the information below about these programs.
 For more information, consult the UCO graduate catalog found on the Jackson College of Graduate Studies website.

-Students seeking a M.A. in History must hold a bachelor's degree from an accredited college or university with at least 18 hours of history with a grade point average of 3.00.
+Students seeking a M.A. in History must hold a bachelor's degree from an accredited college or university with at least 18 hours of history with a grade point average of 3.00 in history.
 In addition, applicants must fulfill the following requirements before they will be formally admitted to the program.

 A. Apply for admission to the Jackson College of Graduate Studies & Research, Room 404, NUC.
 See page 19.